 You can make changes to the labeling interface and configuration in the project settings.

-- In Label Studio UI, open the project you want to modify.
+- In Label Studio, open the project you want to modify.

 - Click Settings.